electric-sql/electric/docs/api/clients/typescript.md

 ### `sync.unsubscribe` method

-Using the key returned from the `.sync()` call you can cancel a previously established subscription using a `.unsubscribe(keys)` method on the top-level `sync` object:
+Using the key returned from the `.sync()` call you can cancel a previously established subscription using the `.unsubscribe(keys)` method on the top-level `sync` object.

+Unsubscribing will cause any rows on the device that were part of this subscription (but not any others) to be removed.
+Returns a promise that resolves as soon as the server accepts the unsubscribe.

 ```ts
 const { db, sync } = await electrify()